Bring your own device policy

 Here are some of the essential steps you can follow to maintain strong security measures:

-• Review your systems regularly.
-Look for opportunities to remove or minimise any vulnerabilities you find.
-You can do this before you introduce bring your own device plans, but also once you implement your BYOD strategy.
+• Review your systems regularly by looking for opportunities to remove or minimise any vulnerabilities you find.

 • Use a trial basis to start your policy—make sure it actually works for your business before implementing it on a wider scale.

-• Vet the various devices you’ll be using.
-This will ensure your staff members only ever use secure products.
+• Vet the various devices you’ll be using ensuing your staff members only ever use secure products.

-• Use encryption software to store personal data securely—again, train your staff so they know how to do this.
+• Use encryption software to store personal data securely

 But if you still have any BOYD security concerns, then you can contact us for assistance with your procedures.